 Personally owned property: The University does not cover personal belongings.
 It is strongly recommended that you purchase homeowner’s or renter’s insurance to cover any personally owned items that you wish to have insured.
 Contact your insurance carrier to discuss what steps are needed to insure items of value while overseas.
 Additionally the following section of Policy FIN – 006 Insurance Coverage applies:

 Personal property belonging to employees or students that is located on Grounds is not covered by State or University property insurance, unless their property is damaged through some negligence on the part of the University.
 It is strongly recommended that individuals having personal property at the University contact an insurance agent for appropriate insurance coverage, such as homeowners or renters insurance, to protect their personal possessions.

-Assistance is available through the Office of Risk Management for additional questions regarding the international insurance available through the University or for general risk management advise.
+Assistance is available through the Office of Property & Liability Risk Management for additional questions regarding the international insurance available through the University or for general risk management advise.
 We can be reached at 434-924-3055.